EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Pakistani media coverage reveals a deeply defensive and victimizing perspective on the oil crisis.
-The media constructs a narrative in which Pakistan appears as an 'innocent first victim' of the Middle Eastern conflict, unjustly suffering the economic consequences of a conflict in which it does not participate.
-This victimizing posture is particularly striking in comparison with India, presented as having better managed the crisis by maintaining stable prices, revealing a regional inferiority complex.
-The tone oscillates between economic alarmism and the search for pragmatic solutions, with dramatizing language ('bombarding ordinary citizens', 'destroying an already sick economy') that amplifies the perception of crisis.
-Coverage systematically privileges domestic impacts—inflation, tax burden, export competitiveness—at the expense of broader geopolitical analysis of the Iran-Israel conflict.
-This introspective approach reflects the priorities of a country concerned above all with its fragile economic stability and energy dependence.
-The media adopt a technocratic framing centered on government crisis management, highlighting federal-provincial consultations and conservation measures, suggesting confidence in institutional capacity to navigate the crisis.
-However, the silences are revealing: no analysis of the geostrategic stakes of the Strait of Hormuz, little contextualization of Pakistan's regional alliances, and a minimization of the sectarian dimensions of the Middle Eastern conflict that could resonate in Pakistani society.
+Pakistani media coverage reveals a deeply defensive and victim-oriented perspective on the oil crisis.
+News outlets construct a narrative where Pakistan appears as an 'innocent first victim' of the Middle Eastern conflict, suffering unjustly from the economic consequences of a conflict in which it does not participate.
+This victim posture is particularly striking in comparative framing with India, presented as having managed the crisis more effectively by maintaining stable prices, reflecting a pattern of regional inferiority complex.
+The tone oscillates between economic alarmism and pragmatic problem-solving, with dramatic language ('devastating ordinary citizens,' 'destroying an already ailing economy') that amplifies the perception of crisis.
+Coverage systematically privileges domestic impacts—inflation, fiscal burden, export competitiveness—over a broader geopolitical analysis of the Iran-Israel conflict.
+This inward-looking approach reflects the priorities of a country primarily concerned with fragile economic stability and energy dependence.
+Media adopt a technocratic framing centered on government crisis management, highlighting federal-provincial consultations and conservation measures, suggesting confidence in institutional capacity to navigate the crisis.
+However, notable silences are revealing: no analysis of the Strait of Hormuz's geostrategic importance, limited contextualization of Pakistan's regional alliances, and underplaying of sectarian dimensions of the Middle Eastern conflict that could resonate within Pakistani society.